LanguageMachines/clariah-plus-tasks/di.huc/vre-plan3/usecases.md

 complaints, to extract patterns and to identify risk cases.
 This project turned out to be a good test case of the applicability and usefulness of LaMachine as a standalone research environment.
 As the complaint data is highly sensitive, it could not leave the secure servers of the health inspectorate and was stored in an environment without internet access.
-We needed to bring the software to the data via a shared folder"*
+We needed to bring the software to the data via a shared folder"* [1]
 * **What functionality was desired and was missing?** The main functionality to bring the full environment was already present, but the ability to have a shared dataspace between the host and VM was insufficiently developed prior to this project.
-* **What tools/services are used in this project?** *We used many of the available tools in LaMachine within this project: Frog for linguistic annotation of the textual content of the complaint and the scikit-learn Python package for classification, T-scan for feature extraction in the form of text characteristics and colibri-core for n-gram analysis.*
+* **What tools/services are used in this project?** *"We used many of the available tools in LaMachine within this project: Frog for linguistic annotation of the textual content of the complaint and the scikit-learn Python package for classification, T-scan for feature extraction in the form of text characteristics and colibri-core for n-gram analysis."* [1]
 * **Is this in the scope of the VRE project?** yes, bringing tools to the data fits the scope.
 * **What needed to be implemented?** Better integration between host and VM, with regards to shared data space.
 * **How has this been evaluated?** The researcher has succesfully used the research environment in a restricted network-less environment in which she was only offered a Windows machine, and processed privacy-sensitive data on-site with various tools.
-* **References (issue/ticket link, publications):** M. van Gompel & I. Hendrickx (2018).
+* **References (issue/ticket link, publications):**
+    1. M. van Gompel & I. Hendrickx (2018).
 LaMachine: A meta-distribution for NLP software.
 CLARIN Annual Conference 2018.

 ### Research Environment for Workshop: Cataloguing of Textual Cultural Heritage Objects